PrestaShop/docs/development/orders-lifecycle/_index.md

    (the same address can also be selected for both - shipping and invoices).
 3. **Select a shipping method** (checkout-delivery-step): after this step is complete, you will need to select one of the available Carriers
    (Carriers are searched by delivery address, sometimes the total weight of the Products, their prices, and information about the Customer (a group to which the Customer belongs) and can be modified by Shop Employees on Improve -> Shipping -> Carriers page).
-   Note that the Carrier will not be available if a selected country or zone is disabled (in BO International -> Locations) or Carrier shipping and locations settings are not configured.
+   Note that the Carrier will not be available if a selected country or zone is disabled (in Back Office International -> Locations) or Carrier shipping and locations settings are not configured.
 3. **Select payment method** (checkout-payment-step): choose how to pay for the Order.
 Shop Employees can configure payment methods in
-   BO Payment -> Payment methods.
+   Back Office `Payment -> Payment methods`.
    All payments are handled by payment modules.
 PrestaShop comes with 3 [payment modules]({{< relref "/8/modules/payment" >}}) by default:

     * ps_checkpayment - allows check payments.